Chart Color Schemes

 The labour market strength in Smythes Creek positions it well ahead of most Australian regions

 Smythes Creek has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 2.3% in the past year, with an estimated employment growth of 6.8%.
+The unemployment rate in the area was 2.3% as of June 2025.

 Frequently Asked Questions - Employment